catmaid/CATMAID/sphinx-doc/source/importing_data.rst

 Dimensions are the stacks X, Y and Z extent in *pixel*.
 The resolution should be in in *nanometers per pixel*, in X, Y and Z.

-Additionally to the folder information, the second stack above uses the ``zoomlevels`` field to declare the number of available zoom levels.
-It also specifies the file extension of the image files with the ``fileextension`` key.
+In addition to the ``folder`` information, the second and third stack above use the ``downsample_factors`` field to declare the number of available "zoom levels".
+This is done by providing a list of 3D scale factors, one for each zoom level available, with ``1,1,1`` being the unscaled voxel size of the data set.
+In a classical anisotropic TEM data set, it is common to zoom out in steps of factors of two in X and Y and keep the visual section thickness the same.
+Assuming there are four additional zoom levels besides the original version, this could be expressed as the downsample factors ``["(1,1,1)", "(2,2,1)", "(4,4,1)", "(8,8,1)", "(16,16,1)"]``, scaling X and Y by a factor of two and Z not at all for each entry of the array.

+Of course, any other configuration could be chosen as well.
+Likewise for isotropic data sets like FIB-SEM, the ``Z`` component in each tuple would be scaled as well.
+If no downsample_factors are given, CATMAID's default behavior is to use as many scale levels as are needed in the above anisotropic downsample factors for the original image width or height to fit on a single tile.
+Since different stack mirrors can have different tile sizes, the minimum of those are used.
+Without any mirrors, no zoom levels will be assumed.

+The example above also specifies the file extension of the image files with the ``fileextension`` key.
 Both fields are required.

 The last stack in the example above *doesn't* use a local stack folder, but declares the stack mirror's image base explicitly by using the ``url`` setting.